emdupre/hd4630_workshops/README.md

 ### What's included?
 * LaTeX presentations of desired workshop outcomes
 * Source code for a Docker image containing an AFNI environment
-* Shells scripts for getting and using data
+* Shell and python scripts for getting and using data
-* Jupyter notebook(s) demonstrating basic image preprocessing with python
 * [A course website](https://emdupre.github.io/hd4630_workshops/categories) that walks through using this material

 ### What should I do?